 RAM, or random-access memory, is your computer's primary working memory.
 The more you have, the smoother your Mac runs - period.
-If you have anything less than 1GB in your Mac, you'll like your Mac a lot better if you upgrade to 1GB or more.
+If you have anything less than 2GB in your Mac, you'll like your Mac a lot better if you upgrade to 2GB or more.
 If you like to do more than a few things at the same time, more RAM will make you a much happier camper.
-(For what it's worth, RAM has never been cheaper than it is today - it's worth every penny.)
+(For what it's worth, RAM has never been cheaper than it is today - and it's worth every penny.)

 I know I mention it in the previous chapter, but in addition to speeding up your Mac, more RAM makes using your Mac better in other ways.
 For example, when you have plenty of RAM, you can open many programs at the same time without a performance penalty.
-I have 2GB of RAM in my desktop Mac and 3GB in my MacBook Pro.
+I have 3GB in my MacBook Pro.
 I almost always have the 15 or 20 programs I use most open at all times.
-Then, all my favorite applications are available instantly, and I don't have wait while a program launches.
+Then all my favorite applications are available instantly, and I don't have to wait while a program launches.